 It was Senate Bill 266 which enacted the state's ability to adopt cultivation of industrial hemp within the state on August, 28 2018.
 With that, it allowed the Delaware Department of Agriculture to oversee the program within the state.
 Today, residents of Delaware can participate in different ways by reviewing the state's 2021 Hemp Program resources which are available online.

 List of controlled substances

 In reviewing Delaware's list of controlled substances, the state considers Tetrahydrocannabinol (or its isomers) as controlled substances.
 Possession of a controlled substance in Delaware incurs increasingly severe penalties for subsequent offenses - usually a fine, but often including time in prison.

 Buying and Shipping Delta 8 in Delaware

-Since Delta 8 is illegal in the State of Delaware, residents can not buy Delta-8-THC products with a shipping address located in the state.
+Since Delta 8 is illegal in the State of Delaware, residents can not buy D8 THC products for sale with a shipping address located in the state.
 Delta-8 THC is not allowed in the State.

 Advocacy Groups in Delaware Supporting Delta 8 and Hemp Laws

 Delawareans are continuously supportive of Delta 8 THC and pushing progress towards better Hemp Laws in the state.
 Check out some of the standout organizations in Delaware: